francesco-lionello/PARCO-Computing-2026-253647/README.md

 ## How to Run on the UniTN HPC Cluster

-⚠️ Note: The matrix Spielman_k200.mtx is compressed as Spielman_k200.rar
-because it exceeds GitHub’s 100 MB limit.
+⚠️ Note: The matrix Spielman_k200.mtx is compressed as Spielman_k200.rarbecause it exceeds GitHub’s 100 MB limit.
 Before submit the job, extract it.

 ### Submit the job